nuttycream/nixxy/README.md

 });
 ```

+Too be clear, I'm pretty sure this sort of combines configs rather than create
+inheritance.
+And when they are merged, the `modules` and `home_modules` arrays
+are concatted as well as the system specific config, I believe this is what
+`optionalAttrs` handles.

+The setup also uses `zipAttrsWith` to automatically combine all modules by
+machine name.
+So if multiple .mod.nix files define configs for the same machine
+like _desky_, they get automatically combined using the merge function through
+folding.

-Which then lets me use as a sort of 'layered' config setup where machines can
+This all sort of lets me use a _layered_ config setup where machines can inherit
-inherit the configs they would need, I can also specify a config on a per
+the configs they would need, I can also specify a config on a per machine level.

-machine level.\
-Example:
+In practice, this is what it would look like:

 ```nix
 desky = merge configs.universal configs.personal
 lappy = merge configs.universal configs.personal
 ```

+This automatically creates and combines configs as like so:

+- modules -> `universal.modules ++ personal.modules`
+- home_modules -> `universal.home_modules ++ personal.home_modules`

-And declaring a new module is as simple as:
+To put it all together, declaring a new module is as simple as:

 ```nix
 # some.mod.nix